-The determination notice you disagree with will explain how and when to appeal if you disagree.
+The determination notice will explain how and when to appeal if you disagree with the decision.
 Please read these decisions carefully as soon as they are received, as your appeal rights expire within 15 days.
 You must appeal in writing.
-You may mail your appeal to the following address:
+You may mail or fax your appeal to the following address:

 Aberdeen, SD 57402-4730

-Be sure to include your Social Security number and explain the reason for your appeal.
+Be sure to include your Social Security number and explain the reason for appealing.

 Yes.
 Unemployment insurance benefits are subject to federal income tax law.
 You can opt to have taxes automatically deducted from your benefits at the rate of 10 percent per week.
-Both you and the Internal Revenue Service will receive a year-end statement (Form 1099-G) indicating the amount of UI benefits paid to you for the previous calendar year.
+Both you and the Internal Revenue Service will receive a year-end statement (Form 1099-G) in January, indicating the amount of UI benefits paid to you for the previous calendar year.

 Yes.
-Each employer is requested to verify dates and the reason for separation.
+Each employer is requested to verify dates of employment and the reason you separated from your employment.

 Your claim should be filed in the first week that you become totally or partially unemployed.
-You may contact the Call Center at 605.626.3179 or file on the Internet at www.sd.uiclaims.com by clicking on "File for Benefits."
+You may contact the Call Center at 605.626.3179 or file online at www.sd.uiclaims.com by clicking on "File for Benefits."
 The Call Center operates Monday through Friday from 8 a.m. to 4:20 p.m.
 (CST).
 Speech and hearing impaired applicants may call the Relay Service of South Dakota at 800.877.1113.

 If you are changing your address within South Dakota, you may complete the claimant change of name and address form located in your PAM 247 blue book.
 You may change your address online at www.sd.uiclaims.com or by calling 605.626.3179.
 You may also complete and submit the claimant change of name and address form (in Adobe .pdf format*).
 If you do not contact us about your address change immediately, you may lose benefits.

 If you are changing your address from South Dakota to another state, or if you are changing your address back to South Dakota from another state, you may change your address online at www.sd.uiclaims.com or by calling 605.626.3179.
 If you do not contact us about your address change immediately, you may lose benefits.

-Unless you request otherwise (please see information below on the direct deposit option), benefit payments will be issued to a U.S. Bank ReliaCard® Visa® debit card, which will be mailed when the unemployment insurance claim is filed.
+Yes.
+Benefit payments will be issued to a U.S. Bank ReliaCard® Visa® debit card, which will be mailed when the unemployment insurance claim is filed.
 A direct deposit is also available.
 You must complete the enrollment form that was included in your claimant information packet, attach a voided check and return both to our office.
 You may also update your payment method online at www.sd.uiclaims.com.
 You will need to have your bank account and routing number available.
 For more information on the U.S. Bank ReliaCard® Visa® debit card, please see the Frequently Asked Questions flier (in Adobe .pdf format).